Abuton/Abuton/README.md

 ### Hi there 👋

-- :book: I love Programming, Data Science and Teaching
+- :book: I love writing codes, creating Data Science Solutions and Teaching/Mentor

 - 🔭 I’m currently working on creating a production ready pipeline for automating data processing and model deployment using shell commands
   - and also building a full-fledged web app that shows analysis results as well as allows user derive inference from the built model using streamlit